htinaunglu/AndFunYangon/README.md

 # Second Commit

 The face dection model has been implemented.
+You may need to download the `face_cascade.xml` and put it in the same directory with the python script for it to work.

 # Sample Run
 ![Sample Run](https://github.com/htinaunglu/AndFunYangon/blob/main/images/sample%20run.gif)